IIIF/website/source/index.md

 [Caption - this wall of logos is also made using IIIF Viewer, link to the Orgs/Members] -->

 ### Easy comparison options: **Mirador**
 _IIIF unites resources across collections for display and study.
-Here, Japanese tax maps from the collections of Stanford University and Kyoto University are brought together in the Mirador viewer.
+Here, a Japanese tax map from Stanford University is easily compared to a similar depiction of Omi province held by Kyoto University, and brought together in the Mirador viewer.
 Users may zoom and pan around each map, and can add additional images from other collections for comparison.
 For more, see [Project Mirador](https://projectmirador.org/)._

-{%- include mirador.html -%}
+{%- include mirador.html manifest_1="https://purl.stanford.edu/hs631zg4177/iiif/manifest" manifest_2="https://rmda.kulib.kyoto-u.ac.jp/iiif/metadata_manifest/RB00020027/manifest.json" -%}

 ### Simple integration of many material types: **Universal Viewer**
-_IIIF isn't just for images -- it supports audio/visual materials, too.
+_IIIF isn't just for images -- it supports audio/visual materials with hierarchical tables of contents, too.
 Here, the Universal Viewer plays Acts 1 and 2 of the opera L'Elisir D'Amore.
 This viewer also displays static images, allowing easy viewing of multiple resource types.
 Learn more at [Universal Viewer](https://universalviewer.io/)._

 {%- include uv.html manifest="https://preview.iiif.io/cookbook/0026_0064_0065-opera-recipes/recipe/0026-toc-opera/manifest.json" -%}